guilhermec94/security-code-scanner/README.md

 ## Improvements
 - Convert source code from any language to a commun model to be analyzed
     - Would need a parser for each language to obtain a AST (Abstract Syntax Tree, for example)
+    - Currently comments are also catched in the validations, applying this approach of a AST would allow to filter them out from the validation